-Air New Zealand flies non-stop domestic flights to Wellington from Auckland, Christchurch, Queenstown, Dunedin and most other regional centres.
+Air New Zealand operates non-stop flights to Wellington from Auckland, Christchurch, Queenstown, Dunedin and regional ports around New Zealand.
 With all our domestic airfares you can choose seat, seat+bag, flexitime or flexidate fare types.
-The scheduled flight time for Auckland to Wellington flights is 65 minutes, Christchurch to Wellington: 60 minutes; Queenstown to Wellington: 2 hours 25 minutes and Dunedin to Wellington flights take 75 minutes.
+Flying times are: Auckland to Wellington: 65 minutes; Christchurch to Wellington: 60 minutes; Queenstown to Wellington: 2 hours 25 minutes and Dunedin to Wellington: one hour 15 minutes.

 From the top of the Cable Car you can wander through the Wellington Botanic Garden ki Paekākā, then catch a free shuttle bus to Zealandia Te Māra a Tāne, Wellington's must-visit wildlife eco-sanctuary.